 Making a final settlement offer to multiple creditors involves thinking strategically about the offering, and being consistent in your approach to each and every creditor.

-First, assess the exact individual debt owed to each creditor.
+First, assess the exact individual debt owed to each creditor or debt collector.
 While the circumstances may vary for each debt, you should always offer to repay the same percentage of the total debt to all creditors.
 This ensures fairness and a standardised negotiation process.

 For example, if you propose a 70% settlement to one creditor for a debt of £1,000 (£700 in total), you should extend the same offer to a creditor you owe £2,000 (£1,400 in total).